Limitation of current living space

 Repairing and interior painting the house

 Just one year later the house was ready and the finishing touches to the interior could be made.
-To help cut costs the couple did some of the work themselves including all the interior painting; they also built a few items of furniture, such as a table and workbench for the boys and a bed for Seb.
+To help cut costs the couple did some of the work themselves including all the interior painting; they also built a few items of furniture, such as a table and baby recliner chairs or workbench for the boys and a bed for Seb.
 “We didn’t buy many new pieces of furniture when we moved in, but a lot of what we already had changed function,” Anouk explains.

 Reclaimed materials were incorporated into the house, too, such as second-hand roof planks and salvaged timber panels from market stalls that Anouk painted white and attached to the wall to add character.
 “It was important for us to bring old materials into a house this new to create a warm atmosphere,” she adds.